Zoot Ultra Kane 3.0 Review Facts

 The upgrades to the upper have paid off in the form of better ventilation.
 The single-stretch layer and the mesh material on the upper incorporate visible perforations that allow airflow into the shoe’s interior.
 For the 3.0, the holes in the mesh material have been enlarged, making this shoe more breathable than the last.

 Great ventilation is just a part of the shoe’s overall comfort experience.
 On top of that, there are added features to keep your feet as comfortable as possible.
-For instance, Z Bound technology incorporates plush cushioning that reflects well when combined with other aspects of the multi-density layer midsole, such as the midsole’s light weight built.
+For instance, Z Bound technology incorporates plush cushioning that reflects well when combined with other aspects of the multi-density layer midsole, such as the midsole’s lightweight build.
 Therefore, you not only have good cushioning but you also have the feeling of less drag on your feet, resulting in a win-win situation.

 The Ultra Kane’s style, or lack thereof, is a reflection of its main purpose as a running shoe.
 In other words, it was created not for looks but for its technological function out in the real world.
 Say what you want about its physical aesthetics but we do feel that Zoot could've given us more color options.
 No matter how serious a triathlete may seem, there are many who still want to “dress up” on race day; and part of looking your best has to do with what you wear on your feet.
 So if you’re the type of runner that needs some more style appeal, the Ultra Kane 3.0, and its limited boring grey options